Diabetes and Your Medication

 Long term use of metformin, particularly for people on higher doses, can lead to lower levels of a nutrient called vitamin B12.
 This vitamin helps to keep red blood cells and nerves healthy.

 You should speak to your doctor if you develop new or worsening symptoms of extreme tiredness, a sore and red tongue, pins and needles, or pale or yellow skin, as these maybe signs of low vitamin B12 levels.
-A blood test maybe needed to investigate the cause of these symptoms.
+A test of your blood may be needed to investigate the cause of these symptoms.

 Do not stop metformin unless advised to do so by your doctor.